wellcomecollection/sierra-streams-source/README.md

 )
 ```

-sierra-streams-source is published for Scala 2.11
+sierra-streams-source is published for Scala 2.11 and Scala 2.12

 ## Basic Usage